baptisteArno/typebot.io/apps/docs/README.md

 This is the source code of Typebot's documentation located at https://docs.typebot.io

-# Contribute

-If you're not technical or not familiar with how GitHub works, you can send your written documents directly to [baptiste@typebot.io](mailto:baptiste@typebot.io).
-You will be mentioned as a contributor 🥰

 # Website

 This website is built using [Docusaurus 2](https://docusaurus.io/), a modern static website generator.